Sweetpotatoes… it’s what’s for supper!

 As the days slowly grow shorter, and eventually cooler, our cravings turn to comfort foods.
 There’s just something about supper cooked in our favorite cast iron skillet.
 And breakfast.
 For supper.

-A good hearty hash makes for a real good fall meal and checks all the boxes.
+A good hearty hash makes for a real good fall or cool night supper and checks all the boxes.
 Add a mug of spiced apple cider… chilled or warm… and you’re all set.
 The eggs are optional, and easy to add for those who want, and those who don’t.

 …and, Happy Fall Y’all!